muratkeremozcan/appsyncmasterclass-backend/README.md

 in the Tweet type of our schema.
 We do that by using nested resolvers.
 Create a nested resolver in mapping Templates.

+> When do we need nested resolvers?
+>
+> Oftentimes when we need to return another type, e.g. a Parent type might have a children property of type [Person].
+A Customer type might have an orders array of type [Order] or a Person type might have a spouse property, also of type Person.
+>
+> In all these examples, it's a relationship, which we can avoid eagerly loading the related item unless the caller asks for them.
+So if it's a nested resolver then GraphQL would know when to actually execute the nested resolver - ie. when the caller asks for the related entity in its query.

 ```yml
 # serverless.appsync-api.yml